gmvoit/ExpCGM/notebooks/MSUGeneralizable.md

 The Python notebook cells on this page demonstrate how to extend the **ExpCGM** implementation in the [MSU Essentials Notebook](/ExpCGM/notebooks/MSUEssentials) to incorporate a user-defined pressure profile shape, a user-defined gravitational potential, and non-thermal atmospheric support energy.
 To copy and paste a cell into a Python notebook running on your own computer, move your cursor to the upper left corner of the cell and click on the clipboard icon that appears.

-Before executing the following cells, import these items:
+Before executing the cells that follow, import these items:

 ```python
 import numpy as np